vaclav2016/xmppredis/README.md

     $ xmppredis testbot xmppredis.conf

-we mean section [testbot].
+we mean section [testbot] with bot configuration.
 The same with string redis=localhostRedis - it is mean take redis host/port from section [localhostRedis].
+It is mean - multiple bot can have reference to the same REDIS server.

 ## Dependencies and Build